Training to be a Mixed Martial Artist?

 3. Increased core stabilization

-I am a firm believer of interval training and functional training for Mixed Martial Artists.
-I have found extreme benefits when training with “battling ropes,” “brute force sandbags” and heavy chains.
-These three tools are proven effective, in Mixed Martial Artist training.
-The use of the term functional training, is often misused by trainers so let me define the term in this context.
-Functional training is the ability to mimic the exact results you are training to obtain and experience in real life activities and fights.
-Mixed Martial Artists need strength, power, speed, agility and flexibility in order to compete with today’s athletes.
+I am a firm believer in interval training and functional training for Mixed Martial Artists.
+I have found extreme benefits when training with “battle ropes,” “brute force sandbags,” and heavy chains.
+These three tools are proven effective in Mixed Martial Artist training.
+The use of the term functional training is often misused by trainers, so let me define the term in this context.
+Functional training is the ability to mimic the exact results you are training to obtain and experience in real-life activities and fights.
+Mixed Martial Artists need strength, power, speed, agility, and flexibility to compete with today’s athletes.

 1. Sandbag Squat Jumps